-Overdub underlying melody Also, make sure that you have "Overdub underlying melody" checkbox set, or you won't hear the other melody parts during the recording.
+Also, make sure that you have "Overdub underlying melody" checkbox set, or you won't hear the other melody parts

 Importing MIDI Files

 Standard MIDI files can be read to your song from MIDI files or from the Windows® clipboard.
 You can read in all of a MIDI file, or selected channels and a specific range of bars.
 Use one of the following two commands.